 In this analysis of the Data Act impact assessment, I have been focusing on demonstrating the lack of methodologies that would allow policymakers to measure societal impact related to new forms of data sharing.
 Having such methods would give us more balanced evidence, and, thus a better basis for informed decisions on the strength of policy interventions.

 But the problem goes deeper, as there is also no conceptual frame that policymakers can use to define the public interest.
 We read in the assessment that:

 “The concept of ‘public interest’ is generally recognized in EU legislation, but there is no harmonized definition.
 Member States have a wide margin of discretion in defining the exact meaning of ‘tasks carried out in the public interest’ or the related concept of ‘services of general economic interest’.
 Limiting the scope of B2G data sharing to exceptional situations makes the concept of ‘public interest’ as a requirement to determine what is covered less important.
 It is the exceptional character of the situation that will be the main criterion, rather than the notion of ‘public interest’.”

 Seen in this light, the choice of an ad hoc solution allows policymakers to avoid the thorny issue of understanding and operationalizing public interest.
 But just like with societal impact measurement, this issue cannot be avoided, if Europe has the ambition of building a “data for public good” model.

-Europe has a chance to build not just a data driven economy (the prospects of which are not certain, in face of competition from other regions), but a modern data-driven public sector, that uses “data for good”.
+Europe has a chance to build not just a data-driven economy (the prospects of which are not certain, in the face of competition from other regions), but a modern data-driven public sector, that uses “data for good.”
 But in order for this to happen, the European Union and European states need policy tools and frameworks that will make this vision operational.
 Without such tools, ideas like “public interest data use” will be limited to declarations of principles, but not translate into actual, observable uses of data.